kernelcrash/dragon-rom-and-floppy-emulator/README.md

    GND         - GND
 ```
-Looking at the cartridge socket
+Looking at the cartridge socket (pin 1 and 2 are towards the rear of the computer)
 ```
        1  +12V           2  +12V
        3  !HALT - PC13   4  !NMI - PC7